12 Top-Rated Ski Resorts in Vermont, 2023

 Okemo Mountain Resort

-Although eastern skiing may not offer the high altitudes and long runs of the Rockies and other western ski mountains, it offers plenty of terrain to challenge expert skiers and boarders.
-Vermont produces more Winter Olympians per capita than any other state, so there must be plenty of opportunity there to perfect those world-class turns.
+Although ski resorts in the East may not offer the high altitudes and long runs of the Rockies and other western ski mountains, they offer plenty of terrain to challenge expert skiers and boarders.
+Vermont claims to produce more Winter Olympians per capita than any other state, so there must be plenty of opportunity to perfect those world-class turns.
 Find the best places to hit the slopes with our list of the top ski resorts in Vermont.

 Stowe Mountain Resort